Foundation Repair Philadelphia Pennsylvania

 Contact Us

-Foundation Repair Piers
+Foundation Repair Pros

 Sometimes the home is far enough out of the ground that the correct repair is foundation piers.
 Too many homes that are for sale nowadays are completely empty of the usual maintenance.
 There is nothing to prevent water from running off into the basement or onto the outside porch.
 When left alone for a long time without adequate maintenance, it does not take long for even a small problem to turn into a major problem.
 These are some common problems that can be avoided by the use of foundation piers.
 Foundation Pilings is important to support any building or home.
 If the area where the foundation is resting is wet, then foundation piers will be needed to keep the floor dry.
 The entire weight of the house can rest upon them without worry of it falling down due to excessive wetness.
 There are a number of different types of foundation piers to choose from including cast-in and load bearing.
 Some are made of cast iron, while others are made of concrete.